makrai/notes/bruyne21-cross-framework-dutch-emo.md

   (see Figure 4)
-  * several mapping techniques have been investigated in related work (Sec 2), hE these approaches are not eligible for a pivot method, as they all rely on data in a bi-representational format and thus also require
+  * several mapping techniques have been investigated in related work (Sec 2), hE these approaches are not eligible for a pivot method, as they all rely on data in a bi-representational format
 * The rule-based mapping works as follows
-* we look up the emotion terms from our label set (anger, fear, joy, love, sa) in the definition list with VAD scores of Mehrabian and Russell [12] and scale them to a range from 0 to 1 to match the VAD annotation of the dataset.
+* we look up the emotion terms from our label set {anger, fear, joy, love, sa}
+  in the definition list with VAD scores of Mehrabian and Russell [12] and scale them to a range from 0 to 1 to match the VAD annotation of the dataset
   * The scores can be found in Table 2
   * Following [22], we place both the textual instances to be classified and the vectors for the categorical emotion terms in the 3D space